How to Get a Restraining Order in Broward and all Florida Counties

 If you find yourself in a life-threatening domestic violence situation after 5:00 p.m. on weekdays or during the weekend and holidays, have no safe shelter, and wish to apply for an emergency domestic violence restraining order immediately, call (954) 463-0911 for assistance.
 This will connect you to Henderson Mental Health Center, Inc. – Crisis Services, where a clinician will gather information over the phone about your circumstances to see if you meet the requirements to apply for an emergency restraining order.

 Contact us today for a free case evaluation.
-We will answer your questions and explain your rights.
-When you’re ready to work with an experienced Florida family law lawyer to help you protect yourself and your family from domestic violence or to file for a divorce, please fill out the form on our Contact Us page or give us a call at (954) 880-1302.
+Larry will answer your questions and explain your rights.
+When you’re ready to work with an experienced Florida family law lawyer to help you protect yourself and your family from domestic violence, please fill out the form on our Contact Us page or give us a call at (954) 880-1302.